bvibber/wasm2swf/readme.md

 Currently, `wasm2swf`/`wasm2js`-specific imports need to be manually set up on the imports object passed to the constructor.
 These will be set up internally in a bit.

-Memory and function tables are not yet initialized, so beware only simple functions work so far!
+Static constructors, globals and function tables are not yet initialized, so beware only simple functions work so far!

 ### Optimizations